 - Percent tree canopy: Percent of land area that is covered by tree canopy within each subwatershed (12 digit HUC) and Percent tree canopy in stream buffers.

-- New communities, including Philadelphia, PA; Sonoma County, CA; and Salt Lake City, UT (2019).
-Current plans include more community additions.
+- The newst EnviroAtlas communities, added April 2019, include Philadelphia, PA; Sonoma County, CA; and Salt Lake City, UT.
+Learn more about these communities.